-(f) Employees of tour operators, researchers and their assistants, where the issue of a free permit has been authorized in writing by the Officer-in-Charge;
+(f) Employees of tour operators, researchers and their assistants, where the issue of a free permit has been authorised in writing by the Officer-in-Charge;

 (g) Husbands, wives and children of that resident in a national park or game reserve.

-(3) The Director or the Officer-in-Charge may waive or reduce any of the fees listed in the First Schedule for a person or an organized group if deemed to be appropriate for education, promotion, research and in the interest of wildlife, wildlife conservation, the DWNP or the nation. (
+(3) The Director or the Officer-in-Charge may waive or reduce any of the fees listed in the First Schedule for a person or an organised group if deemed appropriate for education, promotion, research and in the interest of wildlife, wildlife conservation, the DWNP or the nation. (

-4) In calculating any of the fees payable for a national park or game reserve, each day’s entry or residence or use of a facility shall be counted as one day irrespective of whether such entry or residence or use is only for part of the day.
+4) In calculating any fees payable for a national park or game reserve, each day's entry or residence or use of a facility shall be counted as one day,, irrespective of whether such entry or residence or use is only for part of the day.